5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 The first view you get of the falls from the bridge.

-A track takes you up the right side of the Falls.
-From here, you are up close to the top Cascade.
+A track takes you up the right side of Upper Aysgarth Falls.
+From here, you are up close to the top of the Cascade.

 Upper Aysgarth Falls

-You can get very close to the top tier of the Cascade at this point of the Upper Falls.
+You can get very close to the top tier of the Cascade at this point in Upper Falls.

-You can walk back to the Visitor Centre and on the other side is the path that takes you to the Middle and Lower Falls.
+You can walk back to the Visitor Centre, and on the other side is the path to the Middle and Lower Aysgarth Falls.

 Middle Aysgarth Falls

-Only a few hundred metres from the Visitor Centre is the Middle Falls.
+Only a few hundred metres from the Visitor Centre is the Middle Aysgarth Falls.

 About 20-30 steps will take you down to the viewing platform, where you can see the power of these falls, especially after some rain.